visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ### Layers

 Image servers such as WMS can render different layers.
 Typically as list of layers **must** be specified, otherwise requests for map images will fail.
-For WMS services, this is controlled by `props.layer`.
+For WMS services, this is controlled by `props.layers`.
 For other services, layers (if required by that service) can be specified in the template URL, either as a parameter or as a hard-coded part of the template string.

 ### Image Service Metadata